SchlossLab/severe-CDI/paper/paper-gfm.md

 0.60 for IDSA severity, 0.67 for all-cause severity, 0.66 for attributable severity, and 0.75 for pragmatic severity.
-The AUBPRCs were significantly different from each other (P \< 0.05) for each pair of severity definitions except for attributable vs all-cause.
+The AUBPRCs were significantly different from each other (P \< 0.05) for each pair of severity definitions except for attributable versus all-cause.
 We plotted the balanced precision-recall curve and found that the IDSA definition outperformed all other models at very low recall values, but the others outperform IDSA at all other points of the curve ([Figure 2](#fig-performance) C).
 The 95% confidence intervals overlapped the baseline AUROC and AUBPRC for the attributable severity models, while all others did not overlap the baseline.